yfukai/tracksdata/docs/installation.md

 ## Requirements

-TracksData requires Python 3.10 or later.
+TracksData requires Python 3.10 or later and is tested on CPython 3.10-3.14.

 ## Install TracksData